 I don’t think anyone understands just how excited I am to say this – but I’m graduating from my master’s program this December!
-While the last two years have gone by quickly, I’d be lying if I said I wasn’t thrilled to be done.
+While the last two years have gone by quickly, I’d be lying if I said I wasn’t thrilled to finish.

-Before I dive into the pros and cons of graduate school, I’ll provide you with a little bit of backstory on how I got here.
+Before I dive into the pros and cons of graduate school, I’ll provide you with a backstory on how I landed in Chicago.

 Following my time in undergraduate school, I was originally supposed to attend law school, but knew it wasn’t the right choice.
-After some searching, my mom was actually the one to discover my program, and I immediately knew it would be a great fit!
-Initially, my entire move to Chicago was based on school – but after interning in my field in the city, I decided that a full-time job was more of a priority, which resulted in me attending graduate school part-time.
-All that means is that instead of three classes per semester (which I’m currently taking this fall), I’ve taken two classes per semester.
+After some searching, my mom was actually the one to discover my program, and I immediately knew it was the perfect fit.
+Initially, my entire move to Chicago was based on school – but after interning in my field in the city – I decided that pursuing a full-time job was my top priority.
+I then chose to become a part-time student for my first two years, and this semester am a full-time student.
+That means that rather than two classes per semester, I am taking three.
 Now, let’s dive in.

 Pro # 1 – The People You Meet

 The friends that I’ve made these past two years have been one of the best experiences!
-I particularly love my specific program because it’s so diverse and we’re all so different.
+I particularly love my specific program because it’s so diverse and my classmates and I are so different.
 There are people hailing from Chicago, India, Colombia and so many other cool places, and it’s been amazing to hear about and share in different experiences with these people.
-Just the other weekend one of my good friends Hiba from 2ChiChicks had the cutest event in the city, and it was so fun knowing that I was able to celebrate with her all because of this program!
+Just the other weekend one of my good friends Hiba from 2ChiChicks had the cutest event in the city, and it was so fun knowing that I was able to celebrate with her because of this program!

 Con #1 – It’s Time Consuming (and Draining)